zektorelchavo/DiscordInjections/readme.md

 1. Custom CSS
 2. CSS hot-loading and watching
 3. Custom JS in the form of Plugins
+4. Custom commands
-5. Custom commands
+5. Custom settings
-4. Exposes the native Discord WebSocket and localStorage
+6. Exposes the native Discord WebSocket and localStorage

 ## Installation